hyperlane-xyz/hyperlane-monorepo/README.md

 `Router` contract should check out the [optics-XApps](https://github.com/celo-org/optics-monorepo/tree/main/solidity/optics-xapps) package.
 It contains several example XApps.

+You can find current testnet deploy configurations in the `rust/config/` directory.
+These deployments happen frequently and are unstable.
+Please feel free to try out integrations using the deployed contracts in the LATEST config.

 It is **Strongly Recommended** that XApp admins run a `watcher` daemon to maintain their `XAppConnectionManager` and guard from fraud.
 Please see the documentation in the `rust/` directory and the